1Hive/wiki-gardens/background/garden-framework.md

 One underrated benefit of this is that it allows the DAO to grow as a [headless brand](https://otherinter.net/web3/headless-brands/), iterating through cycles of [divergence and convergence](https://otherinter.net/web3/market-protocol-fit/), and continuously reflecting the preferences and interests of token holders \(a true living organisation!\).

-In sum, by giving small token holders the agency to contribute, **conviction voting helps lay the foundation for a fiercely loyal community**, solving the problems associated with governance attacks, low participation, and the overall inability to effectively prioritise and decide when there are many potential options all competing for consideration at once.
+In sum, by giving small token holders the agency to contribute, **Conviction Voting helps lay the foundation for a fiercely loyal community**, solving the problems associated with governance attacks, low participation, and the overall inability to effectively prioritise and decide when there are many potential options all competing for consideration at once.

 ## **Community Covenant \(to encode values\)**

-The second pillar of a Garden is the community covenant.[2](garden-framework.md#notes) You can think of it as a constitution or **decentralised social contract** of sorts.
+The second pillar of a Garden is the community covenant.<sup>[2](garden-framework.md#notes)</sup> You can think of it as a constitution or **decentralised social contract** of sorts.

 On a practical level, a covenant is a document, stored on [IPFS](https://hackmd.io/KCS70fPRR9O0iXOLYCzK1w?view), which explains what a DAO is about in plain English.
 It establishes values, rules, and customs.
 And is used to protect the DAO from malicious actors _without_ sacrificing the agency of its members.